The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 I think it's safe to use, and I believe if you look it up in authoritative places you will find the same opinion expressed by the Alzheimer's Association, EPA, etc. But that black smut is unappealing and if you can get rid of it temporarily, consider yourself lucky.

 I used your inquiry as a teachable moment for myself, taking an old aluminum ice cream scooper that has been in the dishwasher a hundred times and seeing what I could do with it.
 Rubbing it with a cloth soaked in vinegar took off loads of the black smut, but was generating it almost as fast as it took it off :-) After I rinsed it, not much further black smut came off, and it was darker in color because I had dissolved any white corrosion products.
 I then tried a sulfamic acid metal polish and the experiment went pretty much the same.
-Not having any Mother's Mag & Aluminum Polish at hand, I tried rubbing compound (by hand), and the result was slightly better.
+Not having any Mother's Mag & Aluminum Polish [linked by editor to product info at Amazon] at hand, I tried rubbing compound (by hand), and the result was slightly better.

-Moving on to conjecture, I think you could brighten it up and remove the black smut if you buff it with a power tool (a buffer, a Dremel, or at least a buffing pad on a battery operated drill) and the Mother's.
+Moving on to conjecture, I think you could brighten it up and remove the black smut if you buff it with a power tool (a buffer, a Dremel [linked by editor to product info at Amazon], or at least a buffing pad on a battery operated drill) and the Mother's.
 But I think once the anodized coating is gone, it's gone, and it will not stay shiny for long.
 Sorry.

 Ted Mooney, P.E.
 RET

-P.S.: We merged several separate threads together here to consolidate the information, so it's not that readers are blowing off the other postings ... they weren't there.
+P.S.: We merged several separate threads together here to consolidate the information, so it's not that readers are blowing off the other postings ... they didn't see them.
 For example, I'm not suggesting that cream of tartar won't work; rather, that was a suggestion that actually came after my posting.
 Sorry for the confusion.

 A. It has been a while since I've read through it, and I don't have my copy handy, but I recall Wernick Pinner and Sheasby =>